Lotacodic/binary_trees/README.md

-solutions to binary tree exercises
+# Solutions to binary tree exercises

 0. Write a function that creates a binary tree node